Respiratory viruses: Wastewater monitoring dashboard: Technical notes

 Methodology

-Scientists continue to improve methods for detecting and measuring COVID-19, flu and RSV in wastewater.
-The scientific community, including the Public Health Agency of Canada, is working together to build a standard that will help everyone understand, compare and share data about respiratory viruses in wastewater.
+Scientists continue to improve methods for detecting and measuring COVID-19, flu, RSV and mpox in wastewater.
+The scientific community, including the Public Health Agency of Canada, is working together to build a standard that will help everyone understand, compare and share data about respiratory viruses and mpox virus in wastewater.
 The results shown on this page were obtained by PCR testing and genomic sequencing.

 Scientists use genomic sequencing to decipher the different genetic fragments of the virus found in the wastewater samples.
 Once the sequencing reaction is complete, they analyze the sequenced pieces using special software.
 These programs provide information on the variants and the relative amount of each variant detected in a wastewater sample.